FiAWe/recruitment-ml/README.md

 I am pleased with the performance of the BERT model.
 It is a very powerful model and it was interesting to see how it performed on this task.
 It is pretrained, so relies on a lot more context than the other models.
 This is likely part of the reason it performed so well.

 I have started to refactor the code to make it more scalable and easier to maintain.
-Although just a demonstration, I have tried to make the code as clean and readable as possible.
-And allow for easy testing of different models and extension of functionality.
+Although just a demonstration, I always aim to make the code as clean and readable as possible.
+Allowing for easy testing of different models and extension of functionality.

 ## What I would like to improve
 This was a very time constrained project, so there are many things I would like to improve.